 Enterprises need to educate employees on the risks of poor password hygiene and enforce strong corporate policies.
-A sound password management program provides automated password assistance and resets to users is a critical facet of that automation.
-It should be part of a robust identity governance solution that provides the right preventive and detective controls required to control access and identify and remediate security issues.
+A sound password management program provides users with automated password assistance and resets.
+It also needs to include a robust identity governance solution that provides preventive and detective features that control access, as well as identify and remediate security issues.

 SailPoint’s open identity platform can help your organization:

-SailPoint has an innovative approach to mobile password resets and provides automated tools to avoid costly help desk calls.
+SailPoint has an innovative approach to mobile password resets that provides automated tools to avoid costly helpdesk calls.
 Overall, the efficiencies gained through the power of identity is impressive.
-For example, GE reduced their help desk tickets for password reset requests from several hundred thousand to about 10,000 requests annually, providing a cost savings of over $2 million a year.
+For example, GE reduced their helpdesk tickets for password reset requests from hundreds of thousands to around 10,000 requests annually — saving over $2 million a year.
 Similarly, Rockwell Automation worked with SailPoint to automate everything from password synching to user provisioning.
-After implementing SailPoint’s open identity platform, 62,000 requests were efficiently handled automatically – most through self-service request – for a savings of about $1 million annually.
+As a result, 62,000 requests are now handled with automated self-service, saving around $1 million annually.

-SailPoint also empower enterprise users to securely manage network access credentials from the cloud, especially when located remotely and locked out of the corporate network.
-Our unique, patented solution allows employees to safely manage enterprise passwords from mobile devices.
-This technology enables business users to reset their local and domain password remotely – without having to involve IT – which ensures ease of use while securing identity data for global enterprises.
-This means cost savings, improved productivity and a better end-user experience.
+SailPoint also empowers users to securely manage network access credentials from the cloud.
+This is especially helpful when they’re working remotely and locked out of the corporate network.
+Our unique, patented solution allows employees to safely manage enterprise passwords from mobile devices without having to involve IT.
+The result is cost savings, improved productivity and higher user satisfaction.